PartnershipOnAI/safelife/README.md

     python3 setup.py install

-or just install the requirements (`pip3 install -r requirements.txt`) and move the `safety_net` folder to somewhere where your python executable can find it (i.e., just keep this as your working directory).
+or just install the requirements (`pip3 install -r requirements.txt`) and move the `safelife` folder to somewhere where your python executable can find it (i.e., just keep this as your working directory).

 ### Playing as a human

 To play the game, run

-    python3 -m safety_net --load ./levels
+    python3 -m safelife --load ./levels

 That will play all of the levels in the `levels` folder.
 Other levels can be played using e.g. `--load ./levels/mazes`.
 You can also play a randomized level using

-    python3 -m safety_net --randomize
+    python3 -m safelife --randomize

 Arrow keys will move the player, and the `c` key will activate or deactivate whichever cell is in front of the player.
 Press `shift-R` to restart a level, although it incurs some point penalty.
 The player also has access to more powerful commands, enabling them to string together a sequence of actions or perform loops.
 For more details on exactly which keys do what, see `game_loop.py`.